sommerfeld-io/talos-runtime/ansible/roles/common/helm/README.md

-# Role: argocd-autopilot
+# Role: helm

-Install `argocd-autopilot`.
+Install `helm`.
 For the time being, this role is used in the `talos` repository only.
 This repo provides a local development environment for Kubernetes using Talos.

 Even though usage is limited at the moment, this role supports all machines (RasPi and workstation).